dward2/BME547/Resources/virtual_machines.md

 Management Tools.
 Your virtual server will have a default name such as `vcm-####.vm.duke.edu`.
 This will be used as the URL to access your server.
 The user ID assigned to you to access this virtual machine should be the same as your NetID.
-For now, you can ignore the Admin user name and password.
+For now, you can ignore the Admin username and password.

 ## Accessing your Linux Virtual Machine
 * First, make sure your VM is powered on by clicking "Power On" in the Virtual